Mark Donne

-Mark Donne is a, London-based film-maker and writer.
+Mark Donne is a filmmaker and writer.
 Formerly a reporter and journalist, Donne wrote for The Independent and The Guardian newspapers & has appeared as a commentator on relevant issues on BBC News, Sky News, Channel 4 News and other current affairs television programmes.
 Donne has writing and directing credits on two independent feature-length artist documentaries and various short films, and is a member of the Unit 3 Films collective, specialising in short film, long and short form documentary, arts feature and animated film.

 Early life and education

-Donne is English, from London, of mixed Celtic heritage.

-Whilst there is no record of post-compulsory education, Donne did receive a vocational, postgraduate National Diploma in Journalism and subsequently an NQJ from the National Council for Training of Journalists in 2005.
+Mark Donne is English, from London, of mixed Celtic heritage.
+Donne received a vocational, postgraduate National Diploma in Journalism and subsequently an NQJ from the National Council for Training of Journalists in 2005.

-Mark Donne carries direct ancestral lineage (paternal) to the English metaphysical poet and former Dean of St Paul's Cathedral John Donne.